-Need to get rid of cradle cap?
-Use this quick and safe treatment plan to heal it once and for all!
+Need to know how to get rid of cradle cap?
+Use this quick and safe guide to help your baby's scalp!

-Most likely, your baby’s scaly scalp is the result of cradle cap—a generally harmless condition that is common in infants who are three months old or less.
+If your baby starts developing a scaly scalp it is most likely the result of cradle cap—a condition that is common in infants who are three months old or less.
 Up to 10 percent of infants one month or younger experience it, while a whopping 70 percent of infants around the age of three months develop the condition at some point.

 The prevalence decreases significantly as infants age; infantile seborrheic dermatitis affects only seven percent of children aged one to two years.